 To dive in Sipadan and on the bottoms of the neighboring islands (Mabul, Kapalai, Sibuan ...) you have to go to Semporna, southeastern port of Malaysian territory in Borneo.

-I estimate the journey from Sandakan about 4-5 hours away.
+I estimate the drive from Sandakan to be about 4-5 hours.
 I was right.
-The Jungle Resort is not at all in focus, question transport ...
-The type of reception is not sure if there is a bus.
+The Jungle Resort The receptionist doesn't know if there is a bus.
 If there is one, he told me the day before, I have to be at the bus station very early.

-The hypothetical bus is likely to leave around 7am, maybe 8am.
-Even 9am at the latest, he assures me.
-It can still arrange transportation to the bus station by taxi.
+The hypothetical bus leaves probably around 7am, maybe 8am.
+Maybe even 9 o'clock at the latest, he tells me.
+He can still arrange for me to get to the bus station by cab.
 Good.

-On my back, a young English couple follows the conversation with interest.
-They too want to go to Semporna.
-We decide to share the taxi to the bus station.
-Appointment before dawn, at 5:30, in the parking lot of the Jungle Resort.
+In my back, a young English couple follows the conversation with interest.
+They also want to go to Semporna.
+We decide to share the cab until the bus station.
+Meeting point before dawn, at 5:30 am, on the parking lot of the Jungle Resort.

 Breakfast at the bus station

-An hour later, we are at the famous bus station, with its usual small food stalls, where the Malays swallow portions of nasi lemak (fried rice, anchovies, spicy chicken and red bean sauce) for breakfast We inquire right and left ...
-"No bus, only this car »a guy tells us, pointing to a rotten Jeep, which actually tackles the SEMPORNA panel behind the windshield.
+An hour later, we are at the famous bus station, with its usual small food stalls, where the Malays swallow portions of nasi lemak (fried rice, anchovies, spicy chicken and red bean sauce) for breakfast.
+We inquire on the right and on the left...
+"No bus, only this car".a guy tells us, pointing to a rotten Jeep, which actually tackles the SEMPORNA panel behind the windshield.
 Good.
 OKAY.

-Of course, he expects to have enough passengers to leave.
-It gives us time to have breakfast too ...
+Of course, he waits until he has enough passengers to leave.
+That leaves us time to have breakfast too...

 The atmosphere is not unpleasant.
-The day has just dawned, it is not too hot, and we sit at the stall of a nice young woman, who serves an excellent kopi (coffee) and speaks very good english.
+The day has just dawned, it is not yet too hot, and we settle down at the stall of a nice young woman, who serves an excellent kopi (coffee) and speaks very good english.

 A Jeep for Semporna

-We will then spend nearly five hours in total discomfort, crammed to eight, along with two other tourists, an Englishman and his Thai girlfriend, as well as three Malays, in the warm breath of open windows (no air conditioning) .
-Palm oil plantations as far as the eye can see.
-And the wide posterior of Helena the Englishwoman who forces me to contortions impossible to fit mine, from behind, on the seat of the rotten Jeep.
+We will then spend nearly five hours in the most total discomfort, piled up to eight, with two other tourists, an Englishman and his Thai girlfriend, as well as three Malays, in the hot breath of the open windows (no air conditioning).
+Oil palm plantations as far as the eye can see.
+And the large posterior of Helena the Englishwoman who forces me to impossible contortions to fit mine, posterior, on the seat of the rotten Jeep.

 She and her husband Paul are from Guernsey.
-They make a honeymoon trip a bit special, since they have been walking for almost ten months in Asia: they went through India, Nepal, they went to Vietnam, Laos, Cambodia, Thailand ...
-Where they will return, after diving in Sipadan, for a last week of relaxation and rest, in Koh Tao!
+Their honeymoon is a little bit special, as they have been travelling around Asia for almost ten months: they have been to India, Nepal, Vietnam, Laos, Cambodia, Thailand...
+Where they will return, after diving in Sipadan, for a final week of relaxation and rest, in Koh Tao!

-AT Semporna, ground and sweating, we are all deposited, with the exception of Malays, at Dragon Inn, probably one of the best addresses of the port.
-A huge resort on stilts, all in wood, with nice rooms like all, equipped with air conditioning, hot water and TV, from 66RM.
+AT Sempornaand sweaty, we are all deposited, except for the Malays, at the Dragon InnThis is probably one of the best addresses in the port.
+A huge hotel complex on stilts, all in wood, with nice rooms, air conditioning, hot water and TV, from 66RM.

 No hesitation.
-The first room I visit suits me and I even offer myself the luxury of a sea view.
-It's the last leg of the trip, I'm not a few ringgits near ...
+The first room I visit suits me and I even have the luxury of a sea view.
+This is the last step of the trip, I am not at a few ringgits more...